PDF Template Editor

 {% step %}

-#### Add placeholder
+#### Add Placeholder

-Click the Text or Image Placeholder icon in the toolbar (<i class="fa-text-size">:text-size:</i>, <i class="fa-image">:image:</i>) then click on the page to place it.
+Click the Text or Image Placeholder icon in the Toolbar (<i class="fa-text-size">:text-size:</i>, <i class="fa-image">:image:</i>), then click the page to place it.

 {% endstep %}